 You don't have to suffer through symptoms alone.
 There are millions of adults and children who are diagnosed with attention deficit hyperactivity disorder each year.
 To manage it properly, it's important to see a medical professional.
 Mental health professionals are uniquely prepared to help you learn how to manage your life.
 They understand how to treat symptoms and will work hand-in-hand with you to give you the best tools to improve your quality of life.

 Whether you or your child are struggling with ADHD, it's important to consider reaching out to a trained professional.
-You may wonder, "Where can I find an ADHD psychiatrist?"
-With some research and assessment of your needs, finding the right ADHD psychiatrist is easier than it sounds.
+You may wonder, "Is there an ADHD psychiatrist near me?"
+With some research and assessment of your needs, finding the right ADHD mental health professional is easier than it sounds.

 Meet With Your Doctor Or Psychiatrist

 You must take the time to go and see your primary care or family doctor first.
-While therapy is an important part of learning how to handle ADHD, you need to be diagnosed by a medical professional first to begin the process.
-If you're concerned that you or your child may have symptoms associated with ADHD, your doctor or psychiatrist will be able to help you with a diagnosis or further evaluation.
+While therapy is an important part of learning how to handle ADHD, you need to be diagnosed by psychiatrists, medical doctors, or nurse practitioners first to begin the process.
+If you're concerned that you or your child may have symptoms associated with ADHD, your doctor or psychiatrist will be able to help you with a diagnosis or further psychiatric evaluations.

 When you schedule an appointment with your psychiatrist, you will be able to talk about what you or your child has been experiencing.
 You may feel anxious or embarrassed, but know that your family physician is there to help you and has been trained to recognize symptoms of ADHD.
 Don’t be afraid to go into the details of your experiences, as this will help your doctor determine a potential diagnosis and treatment plan.